aashu-kattel/Uner/README.md

-# URL Cleaner Chrome Extension
+# Uner - URL Cleaner Chrome Extension

 ## Overview

-**URL Cleaner** is a Chrome extension that helps you clean tracking parameters from URLs on any webpage, protecting your privacy and providing cleaner, easier-to-read links.
+**Uner** is a Chrome extension that helps you clean tracking parameters from URLs on any webpage, protecting your privacy and providing cleaner, easier-to-read links.
 With a simple toggle button in the extension popup, you can enable or disable URL cleaning on the current tab.

 ---